 About Scottish Highlands

 Scottish Highland cattle have long horns and long coats.
 It is the oldest known breed of cattle, originating in the rugged Highlands of Scotland.
-They are known for a hardy nature, mild temperament, and low-impact grazing.
+We chose this breed because of their hardy nature, gentle temperament, and their natural ability to adapt to our climate.
+They are great parents and easy to raise.

 Highlands are slow to mature, so the meat gains tremendous flavor over time.
 The thick coats mean they do not grow fat to stay warm during the winter months, and the result is lean yet well-marbled cuts of beef with more protein and iron than other varieties.